 - Establish (or adopt) technical and acceptable Levels of Service to be provided by an asset having regard to the Asset Owner's responsibility and ability to ultimately fund the adopted Levels of Service and the Asset Owner's understanding of the Service Owner/Provider and customer needs. - 2.
 Develop and implement Asset Management Plan(s) and ensure they are updated annually and comprehensively reviewed (and adopted by the Asset Owner) at least every four years.
-Note: It may be necessary to outsource the development of parts of the initial AMP and comprehensive reviews of the AMP say every 5 years.
-The Asset Custodian will need to determine and resource this. - 3.
+Note: This responsibility is in the process of being transferred over to the Asset Strategy Team.
+It may be necessary to outsource the development of parts of the initial AMP and comprehensive reviews of the AMP say every 5 years. - 3.
 Compile a comprehensive and up-to-date Asset Information System, including monitoring asset condition and performance and monitoring and control of asset risks.
-Note: This database must be stored on a Corporate Approved Asset Management System which is audit able by and accessible to Senior Management.
+Note: This database must be stored on a Corporate Approved Asset Management System which is auditable by and accessible to Senior Management.
 The initial development of this Information System may need to be outsourced or developed by a fixed term team.
 The Asset Custodian will need to arrange and resource this.
-Corporately, Council is migrating ALL asset register details to Technology One - 4.
+Corporately, Council is migrating ALL asset register details to Technology One to be managed by the Asset Strategy Team. - 4.
 Obtain and manage the maintenance budget for reactive and programmed works.
 Example replacement of roof sheeting, external paint etc. An exception is for tenant / occupier responsibilities.
 Example is fit out specific to occupancy or service provided.
 Items identified in occupation agreement.
 Obtain and manage the operating budget and arrange for operations such as statutory test and inspections of fire compliance measures and lifts. etc. An exception is for tenant / occupier responsibilities (utilities, cleaning, security, etc.).
 If No tenant then wholly responsible. - 5.
 Incorporate a Strategic Asset Development Plan, looking forward at least 10 years, into the Asset Management Plan (at Section 4 Future Demand).
 Asset Custodians are stakeholders in this strategic process; however, the Asset Owner will rely heavily on Strategic Asset Planners to undertake the extensive consultation and justification required for strategic asset investment or divestment.
 Note: Strategic Planning may be a project on its own and funding allocated to this process.
 Often strategic plans will be referred to within the AMP as a reference document, i.e. Business Plan, Management

 - Plan, Growth Plan, etc. Also, Strategic Planning may have an impact on current and future Levels of Service, as well as technology changes and operating laws. (see Strategic Asset Planners below) - 6.
-Document all of the above in an Asset Management Plan (that conforms to corporate standards) and obtain the Asset Owner's approval of the Plan.
-Prior to Asset Owner's approval, the Executive Team will be required to sign off on each Asset Plan; this will ensure that each plan has been considered widely within the organisation and all the relevant organisational stakeholders have contributed appropriately.
-Note: All AMPs will require sign off by the CEO (and appropriate GD's) and thus Strategic Asset Planners input to the AMP and collaboration with respect to Levels of Service will be is assured before the plan is considered by Council. - 7.
 Ensure draft budget allocations are proposed in accordance with the adopted Asset Management Plans and the resultant allocated budgets are expended (Operating, Capital including Major Projects).
-If required, refine the Asset Management Plans to reflect the actual annual asset expenditure (i.e., defer items within the 10-year timeframe and/or revise levels of service).
-Note: Council has a Major Projects and Contracts Section that can assist Asset Custodians deliver Strategic Capital Projects.
-An Asset Custodian cannot "outsource" or delegate this responsibility unless agreed to in writing. - 8.
-Prepare and supervise contracts, leases, conditions of use and other agreements (i.e. EPA licences etc).
-Note: Experts within Council can assist with this.
-Similar to safety, an Asset Custodian cannot "outsource" or delegate this responsibility. - 9.
-Will be responsible for the asset creation standards and the acceptance of assets into Council ownership either from Contractor, Developer or Community constructed assets. (via a service level agreement between units of Council or directly inspecting) - 10.
+If required, refine the Asset Management Plans to reflect the actual annual asset expenditure (i.e., defer items within the 10-year timeframe and/or revise levels of service). - 7.
+Will be responsible for the asset creation standards and the acceptance of assets into Council ownership either from Contractor, Developer or Community constructed assets. (via a service level agreement between units of Council or directly inspecting) - 8.
 Must ensure that all existing assets which require insurance are declared under the State-Wide Property Scheme and reviewed during the policy renewal.
 All newly constructed, purchased or acquired assets must be declared to the Insurance Claims Officer using the State-Wide New Building Checklist